MaybeBroken/masterProject/README.md

-Hello all
+## Hello all

----
-This is a collection of several programs that create a Vr based spaceflight simulation.
+This is a collection of several programs that create a VR-based spaceflight simulation.
-It is in development for one of my classes (yes im writing an entire game from scratch for homework), and will be quite large.
+It is in development for one of my classes (yes I'm writing an entire game from scratch for homework), and will be quite large.

----
+Progress: [*****...............]
+25%

 ### Project Structure: